-California Family Code 2605 – Sample Stipulation for Pet Custody
+California Family Code 2605 – Sample Judgment for Pet Custody

 Are you worried about how your separation or divorce from your significant other will impact the family pet?
 Prior to January 1, 2019, even when couples were able to come to an agreement regarding where the family pet would live post-separation and whether the other party would be able to have any kind of visitation or custody of the pet, the agreements were not legally enforceable by the family court.
 Pets and animals were treated as personal property items, distributed and divided between the parties as any piece of furniture or car would be.
 With the enactment of Family Code Section 2605, however, pet owners who find themselves in California family court can now have legally enforceable stipulations, judgments, and orders issued regarding the care of their beloved pets.

 California Family Code Section 2605 Allows Divorcing Couples to Make Custody and Visitation Schedules for Pet Animals

 (a) The court, at the request of a party to proceedings for dissolution of marriage or for legal separation of the parties, may enter an order, prior to the final determination of ownership of a pet animal, to require a party to care for the pet animal.
 The existence of an order providing for the care of a pet animal during the course of proceedings for dissolution of marriage or for legal separation of the parties shall not have any impact on the court’s final determination of ownership of the pet animal.